ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 (1/2) Stage this hunk [y,n,q,a,d,j,J,g,/,e,?]?
 {%- endhighlight -%}

 Now, observe the same process as in the previous section of this post.
 Nothing differs.
-Accept or deny the hunks as needed; in the end, you'll be redirected to the interactive mode commands.
+Accept or deny the hunks as needed.
+In the end, you'll be redirected to the interactive mode commands.

 In these commands, with option 7 you can exit the interactive mode, and with option 8 you can see some basic instructions for each command.
 We are done right now.
 After this, you can exit the interactive mode, commit your changes, and be happy.